varjo/writeups/htb/unattended/Unattended.md

 ```
 By creating an `EXEC` cookie and smuggling `<?php passthru('whoami')?>;` in it, we are able to see we are running arbitrary commands as `www-data`.

-### LFI to Shell
+### Local File Inclusion to Shell
-With RCE established, we will create PHP meterpreter shell and execute it on the target.
+With RCE established, we will create a PHP meterpreter shell and execute it on the target.

 Create a meterpreter shell
 ```